skip to Main Content

 “And I will ask the Father, and he will give you another advocate to help you and be with you forever—the Spirit of truth… you know him, for he lives with you and will be in you. … Because I live, you also will live.
 On that day you will realize that I am in my Father, and you are in me, and I am in you.”
 (John 14:16-17, 19b-20)

 Scripture says I died with Christ 2,000 years ago on a hill outside Jerusalem.
-As a little boy, I received Jesus’ free gift of salvation, and that death was applied to me.
+As a little boy, that death was applied to me.
 He then indwelled me by His Spirit, giving me His Life.
-Thus, He’s dwelled in me since the age of four.
 It’s not an idea or a romanticized notion.
 It’s a reality.
 I died, and I’ve been “with the Lord” every moment ever since.
-Sure, it’s going to change when I shed this creaky body and can relate to Him “face to face” on a purely spiritual level.
-But the fact that He is already in me is the mystery, and the joy, and the unique truth of the Christian message.

 Isn’t that beautiful?
 Perhaps you’ve never thought of it before—that you don’t have to wait until eternity to live in Christ and Christ in you.
 Perhaps you thought it was far off in the future—only a reality through death.